Jiaya/Giftapp/README.md

-The app is to help the family expressed their desires and other family member to book the gift they intend to buy, without the received knowing
+The app is to help the family expressed their desires and other family member to book the gift they intend to buy, without the receiver knowing